Accelerating BP-based decoders for QLDPC Codes with Local Syndrome-Based Preprocessing: Background

-In surface codes, decoding problems, \textit{i.e.}, a task to find the most likely error pattern from given syndromes, can be reduced to a minimum-weight perfect matching (MWPM) problem on a graph, and this problem can be efficiently solved with decoders based on the blossom algorithm~\cite{Fowler_2012, Higgott_2025}.
-This conversion is enabled by a property of surface codes that each data qubit is monitored by up to two check qubits.
+In surface codes, decoding problems, i.e., the task of finding the most likely error pattern from given syndromes, can be reduced to a minimum-weight perfect matching (MWPM) problem on a graph.
+This problem can be efficiently solved using decoders based on the blossom algorithm~\cite{Fowler_2012, Higgott_2025}.
+This conversion is enabled by a property of surface codes that each data qubit is connected by at most two check qubits.

-However, we cannot apply the same strategy to recent QLDPC codes.
-This is because each data qubit in QLDPC codes is typically monitored by more than two check qubits, and decoding problems are formulated as MWPM problems on hyper-graphs.
+However, we cannot apply the same strategy to QLDPC codes.
+This is because each data qubit in QLDPC codes is typically connected by more than two check qubits, and decoding problems become equivalent to MWPM problems on hypergraphs.
 Therefore, traditional decoders like MWPM are not suitable for QLDPC codes.
-Instead, the BP-OSD decoder, which is based on message passing, has emerged as a promising approach.
-For a detailed description of BP-OSD applied to QLDPC codes, we refer readers to Ref.~\cite{bbcode}.
-Here, using BB code as an example, we provide a brief overview.

-The BP‑OSD decoder takes three essential inputs: the measured syndrome \(\boldsymbol{\sigma}\) from the actual QLDPC circuit; the decoding matrix \(D\in\mathbb{F}_2^{M\times(nN_c+n)}\), with \(M=98\,n\,N_c\), where \(N_c\) is the number of measurement cycles and \(n\) is the number of check qubits (which equals the number of data qubits in the BB code).
-A simple count shows \(98 = 15\cdot6 + 1 + 1 + 3\cdot2\), accounting for 15 noisy realizations of each of the six CNOT gates per check qubit, one initialization error, one measurement error, and three idle error types on two qubits.
-Each column of \(D\) therefore corresponds to the syndrome pattern caused by one single-error event in the circuit.
-The channel probability vector \(\mathbf{P}=[P_1,P_2,\dots,P_M]\), where each \(P_i\) denotes the prior probability of the \(i\)-th error event.
+Instead, belief-propagation (BP)–based decoders have emerged as a promising approach for QLDPC codes decoding, including BP-OSD~\cite{Panteleev_2021}, BP-LSD~\cite{hillmann2024localizedstatisticsdecodingparallel}, Relay-BP~\cite{relay-bp}, and related variants.
+These BP-based decoders follow similar principles.
+As a representative example, we briefly describe BP-OSD.
+The BP-OSD decoder takes three essential inputs: (i) the measured syndrome \(\boldsymbol{\sigma}\) obtained from the QLDPC circuit; (ii) the decoding matrix \(D \in \mathbb{F}_2^{M \times (nN_c + n)}\), where \(N_c\) is the number of measurement cycles, \(n\) is the number of check qubits, and \(M\) denotes the total number of error events considered.
+Each column of \(D\) corresponds to the syndrome pattern caused by a single error event in the circuit; and (iii) the channel probability vector \(\mathbf{P} = [P_1, P_2, \dots, P_M]\), where each \(P_i\) represents the prior probability of the \(i\)-th error event.